 Welded Lap Joint Flanges offer better sealing performance due to the welding connection, providing a stronger connection capable of withstanding higher pressure and temperature.
 However, once welded, Lap Joint Flange connections become permanent and are not easily disassembled or replaced, resulting in higher maintenance and replacement costs.

-In conclusion, the choice between slip-on and lap joint flanges depends on factors such as pressure requirements, ease of installation, and maintenance considerations.
-Understanding the differences between these two types of flanges is essential for selecting the most suitable option for specific piping applications.
+In summary, the choice between slip-on and lap flanges depends on factors such as pressure requirements, ease of installation and maintenance considerations.
+Additionally, when choosing between the different types of flanges, factors such as size, the ideal flange design for a particular pipework system and the intended use of the flange must also be considered.

 At BAFAW, we provide comprehensive solutions for piping systems, including a wide range of flange options tailored to meet your project requirements.